WebReflection/countdown/README.md

 if [[ -z $DISPLAY && $XDG_VTNR -eq 1 ]]; then
   # feel free to pass a number of hours to countdown
   # or any string such as '01:30' to count 1 hour and a half
+  # if there is a /boot/MESSAGE.txt file, pass it as initial message
+  if [ -f /boot/MESSAGE.txt ]; then
+    ~/countdown.js 8 "$(cat /boot/MESSAGE.txt)"
+  else
     ~/countdown.js 8 # as in 8 hours time tracker countdown
   fi
+fi
 ```

+If you create a `/boot/MESSAGE.txt` file with some content, at any time, it will show for few seconds that message every time it starts.

 Reboot.